 Community college students in California who are struggling to make ends meet and pay their tuition bills may get a boost this academic year.
 The Foundation for California Community Colleges has set up a permanent scholarship fund of nearly $68 million to provide students with the financial aid they need to continue their education.
 The endowment fund is a culmination of three years of fundraising work that started with a gift from the Bernard Osher Foundation.

 About the Scholarship

-reports that California’s 112 community colleges worked together for three years to raise $28.5 million for the scholarship fund.
+The L.A.
+Times reports that California’s 112 community colleges worked together for three years to raise $28.5 million for the scholarship fund.
 This allowed the Bernard Osher Foundation to contribute an additional $14.2 million to the endowment, which brought the grand total in the scholarship fund to $67.7 million.
-The scholarship fund is designed to provide financial aid to thousands of California community college
+The scholarship fund is designed to provide financial aid to thousands of California community college students annually.

 Good News for Cash-Strapped Students